No “cookbook answers” for Lyme treatment, whether acute or chronic

 - Emotional stress can make recovery more difficult while social support can promote healing.

-Excerpted with permission from “Recovery from Lyme Disease: The Integrative Medicine Guide to Diagnosing and Treating Tick-Borne Illness” by Daniel A. Kinderlehrer, MD (Skyhorse Publishing), available for preorder now.
+Excerpted with permission from “Recovery from Lyme Disease: The Integrative Medicine Guide to Diagnosing and Treating Tick-Borne Illness” by Daniel A. Kinderlehrer, MD (Skyhorse Publishing), available now.

 Click here to read another excerpt, recounting Dr. Kinderlehrer’s personal experience with tick-borne illness: “If the cure doesn’t work, it means you don’t have Lyme disease.
 (NOT!)“